joshuaberetta/trend/README.md

 # Trend
 > Generating animations from GIS and node data

 This program generates animated gifs for a yearly and monthly period for each variable of interest.
-The output of the programme consists of:
+The output of the program consists of:
  - Images for each year in the variable series in .png format
  - Images for each month in the variable series in .png format
  - Animations for the years and months for each variable in .gif format